Formula

 What's the right contingency to apply?

 5–7.5% on construction is typical for residential apartment work in Australia.
-Lenders will often impose their own minimum.
+Lenders often impose their own minimum.

 See these numbers in your own feasibility.